Fredy Montero: Tianjin TEDA

 On 6 February 2016, Montero transferred to Chinese Super League side Tianjin TEDA for €5 million.

 Vancouver Whitecaps FC

-On 15 February 2017, Montero transferred to Major League Soccer side Vancouver Whitecaps FC on loan from Chinese Super League side Tianjin TEDA F.C.
+On 15 February 2017, Montero transferred to Major League Soccer side Vancouver Whitecaps on loan from Chinese Super League side Tianjin TEDA.

 Return to Sporting CP

 On 17 January 2018, it was announced that Montero had returned to Sporting CP on an 18-month contract.
 Months later, on 15 May, he and several of his teammates, including coaches, were injured following an attack by around 50 supporters of Sporting at the club's training ground after the team finished third in the league and missed out on the UEFA Champions League qualification.
 Despite the events, he and the rest of the team agreed to play in the Portuguese Cup final scheduled for the following weekend.

 Return to Vancouver

 On 15 February 2019, Montero and Sporting agreed to mutually terminate his contract with the club.
 The same day, Vancouver announced he had joined the club on a permanent deal.